We know you have questions. Some of the answers might be here. If this doesn't answer your questions, please contact us now.

 - I'm disappointed that my favorite performer is not performing this year.
 How did that happen?

 Every year we bring our attendees a "Branding Crew" that will provide memorable

 performances.
 It is a mix of old favorites and introducing new "soon-to-be favorites" that will

 fulfill our mission of honoring the tradition of the working cowboy/cowgirl through poetry and music.

 All the larger gatherings rotate performers to keep it fresh and give other artists a chance to

 take part.
 Some prior performers will be back in future gatherings.

 - Will the Lone Star Cowboy Poetry Gathering have open mic sessions in 2024?

-Our open mic sessions are not yet scheduled for 2024.
-In 2023, they were held Friday at 3:30 PM and Saturday at 3:30 PM.
+Yes!
+Our open mic sessions are scheduled for Friday at 3:30 PM and Saturday at 3:30 PM.
 Here's the signup form.